 Medical Coverage Students with pre-existing health problems, injuries, or disabilities are invited to contact the director of health services to discuss their health needs and the availability of local or out-of-town services.
 Students are responsible for providing transportation to healthcare facilities outside of Colgate.

 The university requires students to carry acceptable health insurance.
 Colgate offers a health care plan that is available for all students through Haylor, Freyor, & Coon.
 Visits or consultations at Student Health Services are free.
 There may be some charges related to on-site testing and medication dispensing.

 Counseling and Psychological Services

-Counseling and Psychological Services, located in Conant House, is staffed by psychologists, social workers, and counselors representing a wide range of backgrounds, training, and professional interests.
+Counseling and Psychological Services, located in Conant House, is staffed by psychologists, social workers, and mental health counselors representing a wide range of backgrounds, training, and professional interests.
 Students are offered counsel on a variety of psychological, interpersonal, and academic problems that may interfere with educational and/or personal development.

-Information shared by students during counseling is held in the strictest confidence and will not be communicated by Counseling Center staff members to anyone unless requested by the student, required by law, or in order to avoid what appears to be a clear and imminent danger to the student or others.
-Information would be released only after most careful deliberation and then only to appropriate persons.
+Information shared by students during counseling is held in the strictest confidence and will not be communicated by staff members to anyone unless requested by the student, required by law, or in order to avoid what appears to be a clear and imminent danger to the student or others.
+Information would be released only after careful deliberation and then only to appropriate persons.